Facebook bans ‘STOP THE STEAL’ group Trump allies were using to organize protests against vote counting

 Associated websites were soliciting donations and contact information.
 Domain records showed at least one such site, created on Nov.
 4, was registered by Scott Graves, who runs a California-based digital agency.
 He did not immediately respond to a request for comment.

 The protests that have occurred nationwide so far have attracted vocal yet mostly orderly crowds of angry Trump supporters, though at times their presence has stoked tensions.
-Armed protesters appeared on Wednesday evening at a ballot-counting center in Maricopa County, one of the places in Arizona giving Biden an edge, demanding a halt to their work in response to a widely disproven social-media hoax about magic markers and discarded ballots.
+Armed protesters appeared on Wednesday evening at a ballot-counting center in Maricopa County, one of the places in Arizona giving Biden an edge, demanding a halt to their work in response to a widely disproven social media hoax about magic markers and discarded ballots.

 The dilemma is especially acute for Facebook at a moment when the election remains undecided.
-The social-media site is one of the most potent tools for people hoping to organize and exercise their rights to protest worldwide.
+The social media site is one of the most potent tools for people hoping to organize and exercise their rights to protest worldwide.
 But that power has been put to use in more controversial ways since polls closed on Tuesday, allowing Trump, his family members and a network of well-funded conservative groups to sow disinformation and potentially undermine Americans’ faith in the electoral process.

 After years of resistance, Facebook has more aggressively sought to police problematic posts, photos and videos across its services, aiming to prevent misinformation from marring the 2020 presidential race as it did four years ago.
 But Facebook at times has been slow to act, taking about 12 hours in one instance to remove a Facebook page called “Stand up Michigan” that appeared after a group operated by the same users had been banned because of what the platform said was the risk of “offline harm” involved in its calls to swarm a Detroit tabulation center.
 “They can remove our content but will never silence our VOICES!” the page proclaimed before it was booted by around noon on Thursday.

-The same tabulation center was targeted in additional posts alleging attempted theft, including in a Facebook group counting among its administrators Meshawn Maddock, a district GOP chairperson in Michigan who helped organize protests against stay-at-home orders earlier this year.
+The same tabulation center was targeted in additional posts alleging attempted theft, including in a Facebook group counting among its administrators Meshawn Maddock, a district GOP chairwoman in Michigan who helped organize protests against stay-at-home orders earlier this year.
 Maddock did not immediately respond to a request for comment.

 The proliferation of protests decrying alleged fraud represent a show of force by pro-Trump media, which worked in tandem with conservative advocacy groups to spread word of the street actions.
 Donald Trump Jr., the president’s son, shared details about a Pennsylvania protest where an organizer told prospective participants to “be prepared to stay for as long as possible.”
 The Gateway Pundit website provided a calendar of scheduled rallies.
 The website for the War Room: Pandemic podcast run by Steve Bannon, Trump’s former 2016 campaign manager, speculated about whether it was “Game-on for the Coup?” and told visitors, “The Fight is Now,” as it provided a link to protests organized by FreedomWorks.